apache/spark/docs/best-practices.rst

 Unit tests
 -----------

 Unit tests ensure that there is no incorrect code in your DAG.
-You can write a unit test for your tasks as well as your DAG.
+You can write unit tests for both your tasks and your DAG.

 **Unit test for loading a DAG:**